nrc1231/Mesa-RAS-Study/README.md

 Mesa-RAS-Study is a case study demonstrating the MESA system in a regenerative active suspension application.

 The framework can be extended to other case studies and incorporate additional platforms.
-Further details of the regenerative active suspension case are presented below.
+Further details of the regenerative active suspension case study are presented below.

 ---